Hadramautic language: Script and phonology

-Almost the entire body of evidence for the ancient Ḥaḑramautic language comes from inscriptions written in the monumental Ancient South Arabian script, consisting of 29 letters, and deriving from the Proto-Sinaitic script.
+Almost the entire body of evidence for the ancient Ḥaḍramautic language comes from inscriptions written in the monumental Ancient South Arabian script, consisting of 29 letters, and deriving from the Proto-Sinaitic script.
 The sounds of the language were essentially the same as those of Sabaic.

-Noteworthy characteristics of Ḥaḑramautic include its tendency, especially in inscriptions from Wadi Ḥaḍhramaut, to represent Old South Arabian ṯ as s_{3}: thus we find s_{2}ls_{3} ("three"; cf. Sabaean s_{2}lṯ.)
-There are also instances where ṯ is written for an older form s_{3}; e.g. Ḥaḑramautic mṯnad ("inscription"), which is msnd in the rest of Old South Arabian.
+Noteworthy characteristics of Ḥaḍramautic include its tendency, especially in inscriptions from Wadi Ḥaḍhramaut, to represent Old South Arabian ṯ as s_{3}: thus we find s_{2}ls_{3} ("three"; cf. Sabaean s_{2}lṯ.)
+There are also instances where ṯ is written for an older form s_{3}; e.g. Ḥaḍramautic mṯnad ("inscription"), which is msnd in the rest of Old South Arabian.

 History

 Potsherds with Ancient South Arabian letters on them, found in Raybūn, the old Ḥaḍramitic capital, have been radiocarbon dated to the 12th century BC.
 The language was certainly in use from 800 BC but in the fourth century AD, the Kingdom of Hadhramaut was conquered by the Ḥimyarites, who used Sabaic as an official language, and after then there are no more records in Ḥaḍramautic.